Walking and cycling are central to a sustainable, safe transport system - and we are investing heavily in both Melbourne and regional Victoria.

 Strategic Cycling Corridors (SCC) are important transport routes for cycling.
 The Victorian Cycling Strategy 2019-2028 prioritises SCCs for investment to deliver safer, more direct cycling into and across Melbourne and Victoria.

 The SCC network supports the needs of commuter trips (to work or education) and other important trips, such as to stations, shops or schools.

 The SCC network links up important destinations, including central Melbourne city, employment and activity centres, and other destinations of metropolitan and regional significance.

 The Victorian Cycling Strategy 2018-2028 is guiding planning and investment to get more people to cycle for transport – to work, school, public transport and shops – in Melbourne and the regions.

 The Victorian Government allocated $22.7 million in the 2018-19 Victorian Budget for 12 projects to connect missing links on the state's walking and cycling network to make the roads safer for cyclists and pedestrians.

 By the end of 2019, three new cycling corridors will be developed in the south and south east of Melbourne including: Melbourne CBD to Scoresby, between Warrigal Road and Waverley Road; Box Hill to Ashburton; and paths between Monash University and Clayton and Syndal train stations.

 Shared user paths will be built from Bayswater to Lilydale (the missing link in the Carrum-Warburton trail) and between Box Hill and Ringwood.

-We are working on improving roads for cyclists and pedestrians in the centres of Geelong, Ballarat and Bendigo, spending $3 million for the Warburton Mountain Bike Destination Project and $1 million on the proposed 112-kilometre Omeo Mountain Bike Trail.
+We are working on improving roads for walking and cycling in regional Victoria, spending $3 million for the Warburton Mountain Bike Destination Project and $1 million on the proposed 112-kilometre Omeo Mountain Bike Trail.